How to divide and repot a waterlily

 1. Leaves standing upright above the pond water last Summer

-2. More leaves and less flowering each year
+2. More leaves and fewer flowers each year

 3. Smaller leaves than previously seen